clumsyspeedboat/datensee/index.md

-# Daten See

-### Data data everywhere, not a drop to spare
+### Data data everywhere, not a bit to spare

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+We, as a collective species, have dived into an ocean of data in this Information Age and slowly making a shift towards an Experience Age.
+And this is being possible through the ability of our species to identify patterns in new perspectives and infer new knowledge.

 ```markdown
 Syntax highlighted code block